Sunday, 30 July 2017

 Skiing at The Remarkables

 On Tuesday morning we decided to go to a different ski area near Queenstown; The Remarkables.
 The access road was very steep with many switchback turns but Jamie drive it brilliantly.
-Chanel and I booked another lesson this time with an instructor called Lewis.
+Chanel and I booked another lesson, this time with an instructor called Lewis.
 He took Chanel on a blue run and she was even better than yesterday.
-After our lesson she went to ski with David and they had a great time.
-Meanwhile James, Jamie and Aisling gave me a tour of the very attractive ski area.
+After our lesson she went to ski with Davie and they had a great time.
+Meanwhile James gave me a tour of the very attractive ski area.
 I was quite happy with my skiing and the snow quality was really good.
 It was a splendid day.

 And it was not over yet!
-Our next destination was the Onsen Hot Pools, a treat which Aisling had booked.
+Our next destination was the Onsen Hot Pools outside Queenstown.
 What fun!
-Each private hot tub was for up to four people so Aisling had booked two.
+Each private hot tub was for up to four people so Jamie had booked two.
 Each hot tub was in a spacious three sided room, lit by candles, and one side was open to the mountains.
 The views were wonderful.
 We divided ourselves into a boy group and a girl group, although we swapped around later!
 We were also given drinks and snacks.
 The water in the hot tub was lovely and hot and we immersed ourselves in the water and chatted and took in the views as the sun set and the light faded.
 It was absolute bliss.

 Patagonia ice cream

 Monday morning in Queenstown was quite snowy, but that wasn't going to put us off skiing!
 We went back up to Coronet Peak and Chanel and I had our lesson while the others went off exploring.
-Again Chanel was really good, however she had some trouble with her boots which Michelle was very helpful in sorting out.
+Again Chanel was really good, however she had some trouble with the fit of her boots which Michelle was very helpful in sorting out.
 By the end of the lesson Chanel was able to take a chairlift and ski down a green / blue run.
-James, Jamie, Aisling and David joined us for a run later.
+The others joined us for a run later.
 It was a good ski day all round; the snow eventually gave way to partly blue sky and we saw fantastic views of the lake at Queenstown with mountains beyond.

 Skiing at Coronet Peak

 On Sunday morning we woke to a beautiful sunny day in Queenstown.
-Jamie went to the airport at 8.30 a.m. to pick up David and Chanel and soon we were all having a celebratory breakfast together.
+Jamie went to the airport at 8.30 a.m. to pick up Davie and Chanel and soon we were all having a celebratory breakfast together.
+It was so great to see them!

 Journey to Queenstown